 When it comes to working out your fueling strategy for endurance events, understanding how much carbohydrate you need to ingest per hour to sustain peak performance should be your Number 1 concern.

-Everything else lags someway behind in terms of importance, so if you’re not sure about your carb numbers yet, consider working those out before you go much further.
+Everything else lags someway behind in terms of importance, so if you’re not sure about your carb numbers yet, consider working those out by using the Quick Carb Calculator before you go much further.

 Once you’ve got a handle on how much you need (in terms of grams of carb per hour), the next logical question is “what’s the optimal way to get that amount of fuel on board given your specific circumstances?”
 After all, there are practical and logistical considerations - not to mention preferences around taste - to take into account.

 What follows is an attempt to highlight the main pros and cons of each of the 4 major fueling formats commonly encountered by athletes: drinks, gels, chews and bars...

 Why the quantity and format of your fuel matters more than the formulation

 There’s a tendency in the sports nutrition industry to put a lot of focus on the type of carbohydrate found in different energy products, with many brands making claims that one specific formulation will fuel you better than others, thus drastically improving your performance.